saifi2020/Permission25/README.md

 It also runs routine health checks to ensure ongoing functionality and liveness.

 ## Claim Prover
-The claim prover is used to allow participants to prove their involvement in the campaign while preserving their privacy via a Noir zero-knowledge proof
+The claim prover is used to allow participants to prove their involvement in the campaign while preserving their privacy via a Noir zero-knowledge proof.

 This is found in [claim-prover/](claim-prover/).